 The companies and individuals have been categorised based on the time period of their known activities.

-(1 September 2022): One individual, Phyu Myint Mar, has been removed from the list as they are a company secretary and nominee director, and have resigned.
+(1 September 2022): One individual, Phyu Myint Mar, has been removed from the list as they were a company secretary and nominee director, and have resigned.
 The total number of individuals identified is now 257.

 (28 August 2022): One individual, Moe Thu Aung, has been removed from the list as they are a company secretary and not a director.
 The total number of individuals identified is now 258.